 A configuration screen will open in the main view of Design Studio where you can edit your project variable.
 You can return to an existing project variable configuration using the tree on the left under Project Variables:

-The project variable configuration screen will look similar to this example:.
+The project variable configuration screen will look similar to this example:

 Name: The name field is the variable name that you are declaring.
 The name field cannot be left empty and must not contain spaces.
 The name will replace the default "NewProjectVariable" placeholder as seen in the tree on the left.
 You cannot leave the name of the project variable as the default placeholder.
 Names can be composed from alphanumeric characters (the letters a-z and A-Z, and the digits 0-9), periods (.), and underscores (_).
-(Other characters, such as hyphens, are not recommended as they cause issues.)
+(Other characters, such as hyphens, are not recommended and may cause issues.)
 Project variable names are case-insensitive; a variable called

 GlobalVaris treated the same as

-NOTE: It can be a good practice to use periods or underscores when defining global variables so that they are easy to find.
+It can be a good practice to use periods or underscores when defining global variables so that they are easy to find.
 For example, a global variable created in a Jitterbit Script named

 org, followed by